 This course provides an introduction to U.S. energy law through the examination of the legal framework governing electricity production and the extraction and use of energy sources.
 It is designed to provide an overview of key topics in energy law so that students develop a foundational understanding of energy law and policy.
 (LAW 327/ENERGY 727)

-Instructor: Amy Pickle, director, State Policy Program at the Nicholas Institute for Environmental Policy Solutions.
+Instructor: Amy Pickle, director, State Policy Program at the Nicholas Institute.

 Water Resources Planning and Management